-DOE G 441.1-11, Occupational Radiation Protection Record-Keeping and Reporting Guide, provides additional guidance on record-keeping requirements, including reference to DOE O 231.1, Change 2, Environment, Safety and Health Reporting, and DOE M 231.1-1, Change 2, Environment, Safety and Health Reporting Manual.
+Chapter 13 of DOE G 441.1-1C, Record-Keeping and Reporting, provides additional guidance on record-keeping requirements, including reference to DOE O 231.1, Change 2, Environment, Safety and Health Reporting, and DOE M 231.1-1, Change 2, Environment, Safety and Health Reporting Manual.
 This order and manual specify radiation protection reporting requirements that may be applicable to the site or facility being assessed.

-I. Subpart I - Reports to Individuals (10 CFR 835.801)
+I. Subpart I - Reports to Individuals (10 CFR 835.801) (Discuss applicability of O 231.1 to the site or facility.)